 As a dynamic and engaging teacher, Mr. Lewis is committed to growing the legacies of the great pedagogues Dorothy DeLay and Dr. Shin’ichi Suzuki for future generations.
 Mr. Lewis currently holds the David and Mary Winton Green Chair in String Performance and Pedagogy at the University of Texas at Austin and is Artistic Director and faculty member of the Brian Lewis Young Artist Program in Ottawa, KS.
 Recognized for his vast outreach success, Mr. Lewis taught community engagement courses at the Yale University School of Music during 2010-12 as the Class of '57 Visiting Professor of Music and served as Visiting Professor at the Cleveland Institute of Music during 2018-19.

 and the 2014 Menuhin International Violin Competition.
-Awards for his musical contributions include the 2018 American Suzuki Institute Suzuki Chair Award, Instrumentalist Award by the 2014 Austin Critics’ Table, two Teaching Excellence Awards at the University of Texas, ING Professor of Excellence Award, Medal of St. Barthélemy, Texas Exes Teaching Award, Fredell Lack Award, 1998 Young Audiences Artist of the Year, Peter Mennin Prize,William Schuman Prize, SONY ES Fellows Award, Audio Magazine Award, Waldo Mayo Talent Award, and two Elizabeth B. Koch Fellowships.
+Awards for his musical contributions include the 2018 American Suzuki Institute Suzuki Chair Award, Instrumentalist Award by the 2014 Austin Critics’ Table, two Teaching Excellence Awards at the University of Texas, ING Professor of Excellence Award, Medal of St. Barthélemy, Texas Exes Teaching Award, Fredell Lack Award, Young Audiences Artist of the Year, Peter Mennin Prize,William Schuman Prize, SONY ES Fellows Award, Audio Magazine Award, Waldo Mayo Talent Award, and two Elizabeth B. Koch Fellowships.

 Mr. Lewis resides in Austin, TX with his daughter, Isabella Joy.
 More information about Mr. Lewis can be found at www.brianlewisviolin.com.